UA-joealexliang/ece369group32/README.md

 git commit -m "message here"

-git commit -a -m "message here" to add all files for commit
+git commit -a -m "message here" //to add all revised files for commit

 git push